xmolecules/phpmolecules/README.md

 Instead, we want `BankAccount`, `Currency` and `Accounts` – like in the example above.

-Still, we want to express that a given class (or other architectural element) is a special building block; i.e. uses a design pattern. nMolecules provide a set of standard annotations for the building blocks known from DDD.
+Still, we want to express that a given class (or other architectural element) is a special building block; i.e. uses a design pattern.
+PHPMolecules provide a set of standard annotations for the building blocks known from DDD.

 ## Expressing Architecture